ACU017/ACU017/README.md

 ## Interests
 - Passionate about communication and UX design.
 - Advocate for accessibility and intersectionality.
-- Active on [LinkedIn](link_to_linkedin) sharing projects and progress.
+- Active on [LinkedIn]([link_to_linkedin](https://www.linkedin.com/in/acu-andrea-cortes/)) sharing projects and progress.

 ## Community Involvement

 - Organize LGBT+ Tech meet-ups in Barcelona, providing a safe space for LGBTQIA+ individuals in the tech industry.
+  You can check our next event here : [LGBT+Tech Barcelona] (https://www.meetup.com/es-ES/lgbt-tech-barcelona/)

-- Spoke about intersectionality in tech.
+- Spoke about intersectionality in tech. see the recording here [Navigating in betweeness](https://www.youtube.com/watch?v=2KQiJcu99z4&ab_channel=AndreaCort%C3%A9s)

 ## Inclusion Initiatives
 - Engaged with TechFems, empowering women and non-binary individuals in tech.
 Join our next event at [TechFems](https://techfems.org/).